-The U.S. Bureau of Labor Statistics (BLS) recorded an annual average salary of $47,080 for operating engineers in 2013.
-At that time, the highest-paying industries for these workers were support activities for road transportation, scientific research services, medical and surgical hospitals, and electric power generation.
-Each of these employers paid an annual average wage of more than $58,500.
+The U.S. Bureau of Labor Statistics (BLS) recorded an annual average salary of $49,110 for operating engineers in 2015.
+At that time, the highest-paying industries for these workers were support activities for road transportation, scientific research services, medical and surgical hospitals, and electric power generation, merchant wholesalers and nondurable goods, and building equipment contractors.

 The BLS projected that employment opportunities for construction equipment operators would increase by 10% between 2014 and 2024.
 Candidates available to work in metropolitan areas and who have experience operating more than one type of equipment were expected to have the most favorable prospects.